-Interest expense for the year ended December 31, 2023 increased, compared to the comparable prior year period, due to accrued interest on our 2027 Notes and amortization of debt issuance costs.
+Interest expense for the year ended December 31, 2023 increased, December 31, 2024 decreased, compared to the comparable prior year period, due to accrued interest on in line with our 2027 Notes and amortization of outstanding debt issuance costs, obligations.

-Interest Income and Other Expense, Net
+Interest Income and Other Expense, Income (Expense), Net

-Interest income and other expense, net, consists primarily of interest income earned on our cash, cash equivalents, and short-term investments, foreign currency gains and losses.
+Interest income and other expense, income (expense), net, consists primarily of gains on the repurchase of convertible debt, interest income earned on our cash, cash equivalents, and short-term investments, and foreign currency gains and losses.
 As we have expanded our global operations, our exposure to fluctuations in foreign currencies has increased, and we expect this to continue.

-Interest income and other expense, net, for the year ended December 31, 2023 increased, compared to the comparable prior year period, primarily due to rising interest rates increasing the interest and dividend income earned on our money market investments and time deposit accounts.
+Interest income and other expense, income (expense), net, for the year ended December 31, 2023 December 31, 2024 increased, compared to the comparable prior year period, primarily due to rising interest rates increasing gains on the interest and dividend income earned on our money market investments and time deposit accounts, repurchase of convertible debt of \$61.4 million in the first quarter of 2024.

-Provision for Income Taxes
+Provision for (benefit from) Income Taxes taxes

-Provision for income taxes consists primarily of income taxes in certain foreign jurisdictions where we conduct business.
+Provision for (benefit from) income taxes consists primarily of income taxes in certain foreign jurisdictions where we conduct business.
 We have a valuation allowance against certain of our deferred tax assets, including NOL carryforwards and tax credits related primarily to research and development.
 Our overall effective income tax rate in future periods may be affected by the geographic mix of earnings in the countries in which we operate.
 Our future effective tax rate may also be affected by changes in the valuation of our deferred tax assets or liabilities, or changes in tax laws, regulations, or accounting principles in the jurisdictions in which we conduct business.
 See Note 13, "Income Taxes," of the Notes to Consolidated Financial Statements.

-Provision for income taxes for the year ended December 31, 2023 decreased, compared to the comparable prior year period, primarily due to certain tax restructurings that affect our ongoing computation of qualifying foreign income, made during the year ended December 31, 2023.
+Provision for The benefit from income taxes for the year ended December 31, 2023 decreased, December 31, 2024 changed as compared to the provision for income taxes in the comparable prior year period, primarily due to certain tax restructurings benefit from our foreign losses in connection with employee separation costs recorded in the first quarter of 2024 and our continued restructuring efforts in the first quarter of 2024 that affect enhanced our ongoing computation of qualifying foreign income, made during ability to offset deferred tax liabilities in the year ended December 31, 2023.
+U.S. in future periods, thereby partially reducing the need for a valuation allowance.